thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/enrichment-nodes.md

 To access fetched attributes in other nodes you can use this template '<code>metadata.temperature</code>'

-**Note:** Within TB Version 2.3.1 the rule node has the ability to enable/disable reporting **Failure** if at least one selected key doesn't exist in the outbound message.
+**Note:** Since TB Version 2.3.1 the rule node has the ability to enable/disable reporting **Failure** if at least one selected key doesn't exist in the outbound message.

 ![image](/images/user-guide/rule-engine-2-0/nodes/enrichment-orignator-and-device-attributes-tell-failure.png)